Joe Barnes

 Joe Barnes has in many ways led a charmed life.
 After graduating from college as an English major, he left for Paris, intending to write a novel.
 Most of the people he knew there were artists, and the art world of Paris in the 50's was an exciting place to be.
 By the time he returned to New York, he had decided that he too wanted to be a painter.
 He didn't even know how to stretch a canvas, but he was not one to let such details stand in his way.
 For most people making such a decision, the expectation is for a long period of learning, followed by another long period of building a reputation.
 For Joe Barnes, it simply meant asking a painter friend to show him how to make canvases, and then plunging in.
 Within the first year, he had won the Emily Lowe Foundation award, and had acquired representation at the Gordon Gallery on Fifth Avenue in New York.
 His gallerist gave him a studio in what is now the Tribeca area.
 Such immediate and significant recognition of the quality of his paintings served as a confirmation that this was to be his life work.

-Born in Detroit, Michigan.
-Lives and works in New York.
+Born 1925 in Detroit, Michigan, died 2025 in New York.

 Education